salmanarif86/Design/README.md

 AI-Specific Prompts: For the GenAI-related section, perhaps we can flag what we most want to learn (e.g., trust, usability, perceived value), so we don’t over-index on tooling questions without context.
 Example: Question 35 – “Would you use a tool that helps generate a first draft of a deck?”
 Before asking this, should we first understand whether they trust automated outputs in general (as in Q42)?
 That may help us frame this better and avoid abstract speculation.

+Absolutely — you can either propose strong GenAI use cases directly or help them build the right mental model to uncover use cases themselves (“teach them to fish”).
+Here’s a two-part approach:

+⸻

+✅ Part 1: Strong GenAI Use Cases for FX and Sales Teams

+1. Market Commentary Synthesizer
+	•	Trigger: Economic data release or major market move
+	•	GenAI Role: Summarize RBC macro strategist view, overlay market movement, generate tiered client-ready emails (by client sophistication)
+	•	Impact: Reduces time from event to client communication from hours to minutes

+2. Portfolio-aware Outreach
+	•	Trigger: Client portfolio includes interest-rate sensitive positions or unhedged exposures
+	•	GenAI Role: Scan holdings + news + strategy notes → generate personalized nudge (“client X likely exposed to CAD weakness, consider hedging forward”)
+	•	Impact: Turns static CRM data into proactive, relevant touchpoints

+3. Email & Chat Response Accelerator
+	•	Trigger: Incoming client email (e.g., “What’s your view on EUR/USD this week?”)
+	•	GenAI Role: Draft smart reply based on latest RBC views, trader inputs, and CRM context
+	•	Impact: Saves time, raises consistency, and scales personalization

+4. Voice-to-Insight Assistant
+	•	Trigger: Salesperson voice-memos insight after client call
+	•	GenAI Role: Transcribes → tags topic + urgency + next steps → updates CRM and suggests follow-up email
+	•	Impact: Streamlines workflow, improves coverage tracking

+⸻

+🧠 Part 2: Teach Them to “Fish” for Use Cases

+Use a framework-based approach so teams can uncover use cases naturally.
+Here’s a lightweight version you can bring to a workshop:

+⸻

+⚙️ The 4C GenAI Use Case Framework

+Area	Ask This…	GenAI Opportunity
+Content	Do you repeat writing the same kind of content?
+Auto-generate emails, commentary, summaries Context	Do you spend time gathering info from many places?
+Use RAG to surface the right data fast Conversation	Are you answering similar client questions often?
+Auto-draft answers, internal Q&A bots Coordination	Is time lost updating systems or logging notes?
+Summarize, structure, and sync actions

+⸻

+👇 Prompts to Ask in a Workshop or 1-on-1
+	1. “What’s the most repetitive part of your job?”
+→ Likely GenAI can automate or templatize it.
+	2. “What takes you more than 10 mins that shouldn’t?”
+→ Likely GenAI can summarize, search, or classify faster.
+	3. “When do you feel like a ‘translator’—between people or systems?”
+→ LLMs shine when you’re converting unstructured to structured or vice versa.
+	4. “What do junior team members ask you over and over?”
+→ GenAI FAQ bots, document Q&A, or SOP assistant.

+⸻

+✅ You Could Summarize This in a Slide or One-Pager

+Let me know if you’d like this turned into a simple workshop outline or visual slide deck — it could help you seed these ideas across the desk.

+Would you like me to draft that?